myDevicesIoT/cayenne-docs/docs/LORA.md

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170410103255/Actility-login-link.png" width="600" height="168" alt="ThingPark account login link"><br/><br/></p>

 After logging into your account you will see the ThingPark Partner dashboard page.
-From here, click to access the **side menu** and select the **Device Manager** link.
+You will primarily use the *Device Manager* screen for the remainder of the documentation when configuring your account and devices to communicate with Cayenne.
+To access this screen, open the **side menu** and select the **Device Manager** link.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170410103431/ThingPark-partner-dashboard-with-highlight.png" width="600" height="376" alt="ThingPark dashboard with menu highlight"><br/><br/></p>

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170410103645/ThingPark-portal-side-menu.png" width="323" height="877" alt="Menu with device link highlght"><br/><br/></p>

 After selecting the **Device Manager** link, your *Device Manager* screen will open.
-You will primarily use this screen for the remainder of the documentation when configuring your account and devices to communicate with Cayenne.

 _Tip: Take note of which server your account is using.
 For most people this will probably be **dev1.thingpark.com**.
 You will need to know which server you are using later when adding a device to Cayenne._